code4it-dev/c4it-hugo/content/csharp-tip/23-switch-block-with-keyword/index.md

 tags:
   - CSharp
 toc: true
-summary: "We all use `switch` statements in our code.
-Do you use them at their full potential?"
+summary: We all use `switch` statements in our code.
+Do you use them at their full potential?
+images:
+  - /csharptips/switch-expressions-and-statements/featuredImage.png
 ---

 We all use `switch` statements in our code: they are a helpful way to run different code paths based on an check on a variable.